-What are Breach and Attack Simulation Technologies?
+What is Breach and Attack Simulation?

-I think that Gartner hit some pretty compelling use cases in this one sentence, and it’s worth breaking this concept down into its three parts to better understand this new space, and the value that Breach and Attack Simulation Technologies can provide to help combat today’s security solution overload.
+I think that Gartner hit some pretty compelling use cases in this one sentence, and it’s worth breaking this concept down into its three parts to better understand this new space, and the value that Breach and Attack Simulation can provide to help combat today’s security solution overload.

 Highlight gaps in security posture